-- H. Employees will be allowed to submit a non-acting letter to the Fire Administration requesting temporary non-acting status for three (3) months for reclamation after an illness or injury or for additional training.
-This non-acting status will not affect an employee's promotability. - I. Use of Personal Vehicle - 1.
-The City will pay per mile, commensurate with general City of Boulder policy, for use of personal vehicle specifically required by the Fire Department. - 2.
-Such payment will be made only for vehicle use required after an employee has arrived at his/her assigned duty station.
+J. Employees will be allowed to submit a non-acting letter to the Fire Administration requesting temporary non-acting status for three (3) months for reclamation after an illness or injury or for additional training.
+This non-acting status will not affect an employee's promotability.

+K. Use of Personal Vehicle

+- 1. The City will pay per mile, commensurate with general City of Boulder policy, for use of personal vehicle specifically required by the Fire Department. - 2.
+Such payment will be made only for vehicle use required after an employee has arrived at their assigned duty station.

 ARTICLE XX.
-ECONOMIC NEGOTIATIONS COMMITTEE
+LABOR-MANAGEMENT COMMITTEE